Why openEHR?

 Monolithic Systems

 Interoperability is another area where monolithic systems fall short.
 They were not designed for the API-driven world.
 Integrations that should be straightforward become expensive, custom-built projects requiring significant technical expertise.
 Moreover, because these systems were built around generic workflows, hospitals are forced to adapt their clinical processes to fit rigid software structures.
-Customization is rarely feasible, so clinicians end up working around the system rather than with it, reducing efficiency.
+Customization is rarely feasible, so clinicians end up working around the system rather than with it.

 As healthcare evolves, monolithic systems are increasingly out of sync with the broader ecosystem.
 The industry is moving rapidly toward open, standards-based models such as FHIR, openEHR, OMOP, and national health information exchanges that enable data portability and long-term interoperability.